IGME-RIT/contribute/README.md

 __If your project follows these general these general formatting guidelines:__

--A tutorial will be added to the contribute repository as a pull request to the root directory for triaging.
+ - A tutorial will be added to the contribute repository as a pull request to the root directory for triaging.

--An active maintainer will inspect the tutorial and either approve it, provide feedback, or reject the submission.
+ - An active maintainer will inspect the tutorial and either approve it, provide feedback, or reject the submission.

--An active maintainer may edit any files for use with the [Atlas front-end](http://igme-rit.github.io/).
+ - An active maintainer may edit any files for use with the [Atlas front-end](http://igme-rit.github.io/).

--An active maintainer will break off the tutorial into its own repository under the IGME-RIT organization and remove the tutorial from the contribute repository.
+ - An active maintainer will break off the tutorial into its own repository under the IGME-RIT organization and remove the tutorial from the contribute repository.

 __If there are no guidelines for the project you wish to submit:__